palharesf/sg-minesweeper/README.md

 - [RosimInc](https://www.steamgifts.com/user/rosiminc) - For the SG nono project.
 Not only I had incredible fun playing it over and over and over, but their project served as the template for mine, both in terms of code as well as deployment
 - [yannbz](https://www.steamgifts.com/user/yannbz) - Similar to RosimInc, but with the Wordle game.
 Except that I hate Wordle and played their project once hahaha but jokes aside, the project has been quite successful and popular with a segment of the SG community, and I can appreciate and respect that as well
 - [Grogglz](https://www.steamgifts.com/user/Grogglz) - For creating a kind thread that eventually led to Carlo's comment that sparked the whole thing.
 Without your fun challenge there would be no minesweeper
+- [Carlo](https://www.steamgifts.com/user/Carlo), [BEAUREGARDE](https://www.steamgifts.com/user/BEAUREGARDE), [Vini1](https://www.steamgifts.com/user/Vini1) and [adam1224](https://www.steamgifts.com/user/adam1224) - For the playtesting support

+## You are the best and I want to support you, how can I do that?

+Feel free to contribute to the code on [GitHub](https://github.com/sg-minesweeper/sg-minesweeper).
+I also take [coffee](https://ko-fi.com/fernandopa), or you can gift me a game from my [Steam Wishlist](https://store.steampowered.com/wishlist/id/fernandopaa/) if you're into that kind of thing

 ## Documentation